-These bars have a buttery shortbread crust, are filled with cinnamon apples, and topped with a crunchy sweet pecan oatmeal topping.
-Top them with caramel sauce, and you are going to be in heaven.
+Apple Pecan Bars are quick and easy to make and the perfect fall dessert.
+These bars have a buttery shortbread crust, are filled with cinnamon apples and topped with a crunchy, sweet pecan oatmeal topping.
+Drizzle with caramel sauce and enjoy!
+By the way, have you tried my pecan bars yet?

 Apple Pecan Bars Recipe

-- 14 oz thinly sliced apples (peeled if preferred) (400g - about 2 large apples)
+- 2 large apples, thinly sliced (peeled if preferred)

 - Preheat oven to 350°F (175°C).
 Line a 9x9" (23x23cm) baking pan with parchment paper with an overhang on two opposite sides.
 Set aside.